Bogus test taker to be sentenced in college admissions scam - NewsBreak

 Bogus test taker to be sentenced in college admissions scam

-BOSTON — (AP) — A former Florida prep school administrator who took college entrance exams for students in exchange for cash to help wealthy parents get their kids into elite universities is facing sentencing.
+BOSTON — (AP) — A former Florida prep school administrator paid handsomely to take college entrance exams for wealthy students seeking admission to elite universities is facing sentencing.

 Judge Nathaniel Gorton is slated to hand down the decision against Mark Riddell in Boston federal court on Friday.